Jennifer Widom, Frederick Emmons Terman Dean of the School of Engineering

 Her research long predates the term “big data” and the recognition that data collection and analysis are critical to many aspects of scholarship and society.
 The increasing relevance of her own research area makes Widom particularly attuned to ways in which scholars of engineering and computer science can partner with others in a wide variety of fields.

 Widom is also an innovator in engineering education.
 She taught one of Stanford’s first massive open online courses (MOOCs) and spent her 2016-17 sabbatical traveling the world teaching computer science in developing countries.
-Most recently she served as senior associate dean in the School of Engineering, where she co-led a long-range planning effort with colleague Arun Majumdar to map the future trajectory of one of the world’s leading engineering schools.

 Widom, the Fletcher Jones Professor in Computer Science and professor of electrical engineering, served as chair of the Department of Computer Science from 2009 to 2014 and senior associate dean for faculty and academic affairs in the School of Engineering from 2014 to 2016.
 She received her bachelor’s degree in music from the Indiana University Jacobs School of Music in 1982, and her computer science doctorate from Cornell University in 1987.
 Before joining the Stanford faculty in 1993, Widom was a researcher at the IBM Almaden Research Center in San Jose.